GameFoundry/bsf/Documentation/Manuals/Native/User/windows.md

 newWindow->onResized.connect(&notifyResized);
 ~~~~~~~~~~~~~

-> **RenderWindow::onResized** is an example of an event.
-They are explained later in the [event manual](@ref events).

 # Video modes
-During window creation and calls to **RenderWindow::setFullscreen** we have seen the use of the @ref bs::VideoMode "VideoMode" class.
+During window creation and calls to **RenderWindow::setFullscreen()** we have seen the use of the @ref bs::VideoMode "VideoMode" class.
 This class allows you to specify the resolution of the window, along with an optional refresh rate and output monitor (in case of multi-monitor setups, to choose on which monitor to show the window).

 You can create your own **VideoMode** with custom parameters (as we did so far), or you can query for all video modes supported by the user's GPU by calling @ref bs::RenderAPI::getVideoModeInfo() "RenderAPI::getVideoModeInfo()".
 This will return a @ref bs::VideoModeInfo "VideoModeInfo" object that contains information about all available monitors, their supported resolutions and refresh rates.